JeffersonLab/smoothness/README.md

 3. Build and push [Docker image](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#8-build-an-image-based-of-github-tag).
 For the weblib so use `-f Dockerfile-weblib`.
 This time we use the github tagged context instead of local `.`.
 This is automated as a [GitHub Action](https://github.com/JeffersonLab/smoothness/actions/workflows/docker-publish.yml) and should be done automatically on new release published.

 4. Update javadocs and tlddocs by copying them from build dir into gh-pages branch and updating index.html (commit, push).
+This should occur automatically via [Publish to gh-pages](https://github.com/JeffersonLab/smoothness/actions/workflows/gh-pages-publish.yml) GitHub Action.
 5. Copy updated minified JS and CSS to any CDN as needed.

 **DEMO**